TeamGloomy/TeamGloomy.github.io/pages/mydoc/General/supported_boards.md

 * BTT GTR v1.0 + M5 Expansion Board
 * BTT Octopus v1.1 F429 Version
 * BTT Octopus Pro v1.0 F429 Version

+## STM32H7 Boards with native support
+There are a number of boards which have configurations pre-configured.
+They are

+* Fly-Super5
+* SKR3
+* SKR3 EZ

 ## Supported Drivers